 What is Boost Charging?

 Boost charging is the charging method of the battery where a boost voltage(more than float voltage) is applied temporarily to the battery to accept more current as it gets charged fully in a very short time.
-Of course, the voltage must be reduced to float voltage once the battery got fully charged to avoid overcharging.
+Of course, the voltage must be reduced to float voltage once the battery is fully charged to avoid overcharging.
 The boost charger is mainly designed for fast charging purposes.

 Boost Charging System Description